FredericRP/Standard-Assets/Popup/README.md

 PopupHandler.CloseAllPopups();
 ```

-## Advanced
+### Advanced

 Every popup should have the PopupBase component at its root.
 It allows to get parameters specified when showing a popup.
 If you need specific parameters, you can inherit from this class.

 When showing a new popup, the system also checks the parameters.
-If the popup **and** the parameters are identical, it does not do anything.
+If the popup **and** the parameters are identical to the one already displayed, it does not do anything.
 Otherwise, it creates and show the new popup.

 You can have a specific pool for your popups.
 The pool id is specified in the PopupHandler behaviour.